jpvneves/General-Hardening/operating-systems/linux/ubuntu/ubuntu-desktop-24.04.3.md

 ## 6. Disk Encryption
 Not all attacks are cyber attacks.\
 Your computer might get stolen, so it's important to ensure that if that happens, your data is safely secured.\
 Disk Encryption converts all the data on your disk to unreadable ciphertext.
-This makes it so that only someone that has the correct decryption key can get decrypt the data.
+This ensures that only someone with the correct decryption key can decrypt the data.

 It is recommended to encrypt the disk during the Ubuntu installation by using:
-- **LUKS (Linux Unified Key Setup)**: It uses strong cryptography (AES-XTS) to encrypt you disk.
+- **LUKS (Linux Unified Key Setup)**: It uses strong cryptography (AES-XTS) to encrypt your disk.

-While it is possible to encrypt the disk post-installation it is generaly not recommended.
+While it is possible to encrypt the disk post-installation it is generally not recommended.

 ---

 ## 7. Secure Boot
 Some malware might be able to attack your system even before it boots.\
 Secure Boot (UEFI) is a firmware security feature that only allows trusted cryptographically signed software to run during boot.\
-What this does is that it prevents boot-level malware from executing.\
+This prevents boot-level malware from executing.\
 UEFI is activated inside the firmware settings, so the options might differ from vendor to vendor.\
 It is recommended to install Ubuntu in UEFI mode.